 I don’t get much out of it.
 It’s not rewarding.
 I primarily write software for myself, and making software public (open source) creates more work with little payoff for me.

 This won’t affect the majority of my open-source products.
-The only two exceptions would be Nanoc and Cri, as they’re actively used by a sizeable community.
+The only two exceptions would be Nanoc and Cri, as they’re actively used by a sizable community.
 However, both products are stable, and require little to no maintenance.